Periodic homogenization with an interface: The multi-dimensional case: Computation of the transmissivity coefficient

-\begin{proof} The idea is to use the fact that, before the process exits $\I_k$, it has had sufficient amount of time to forget about its initial condition by visiting a small set on which a strong minorising condition holds for its transition probabilities.
+We now use this result to prove the following proposition. \begin{proposition} $\bar p_{+}^{k}-\underline p_{+}^{k} \rightarrow0$ as $k\to\infty$. \end{proposition} \begin{pf} The idea is to use the fact that, before the process exits $\I_k$, it has had sufficient amount of time to forget about its initial condition by visiting a small set on which a strong minorizing condition holds for its transition probabilities.